UniversalDependencies/docs/contributing/editing.md

 and inside the MarkDown header, specify redirection so that browsers can still access the page as `AUX.html`

+Here is an example of the redirect line to be put to the MarkDown header (replace “cs” with the code of the language you are documenting):

     redirect_from: "cs/pos/AUX.html"

 ### Do not use Jekyll directives